pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 ``` python
     assert args[0].filters == {'price__gt': '2', 'price__lt': '6'}
 ```
-Both the tests are passed by a new version of the `room` endpoint in the `rentomatic/rest/room.py` file
+Both the tests pass with a new version of the `room` endpoint in the `rentomatic/rest/room.py` file

 ``` python
 import json